Fade2D Documentation pages v2.16.8

 Bbox2 GEOM_FADE2D::Fade_2D::computeBoundingBox ( ) const

-If no points have been inserted yet, then the returned Bbox2 object is invalid and its member function Bbox2::isValid() returns false.
+If no points have been inserted into the triangulation yet, the returned Bbox2 object is invalid.
+In this case, calling Bbox2::isValid() on the returned object will return false.

 ◆ createConstraint()